-Facebook has evolved from a social network used for catching up with old school friends and posting photos of your dinner to a powerful marketing and retention tool for businesses.
-But what companies may not realise is that Facebook is also the number one place where people discover new businesses.
+Facebook has evolved from a social network used for catching up with old friends from high school and posting photos of your dinner to a powerful marketing and retention tool for businesses.
+But what companies may not realize is that Facebook is also the number one place where consumers find new businesses.

-In our recent survey of 1,800 US consumers, 52% percent had discovered new businesses on Facebook in the past year.
-It came in ahead of Google Reviews (43%) as the channel used by the most consumers, and outpaced traditional media like local newspapers (14%) and magazines (11%).
+It came in ahead of Google Reviews (43 percent) and Yelp (38 percent) as the channel used by the most consumers.
+Facebook also outpaced traditional media like local newspapers (14 percent) and magazines (11 percent).

-When it comes to Facebook’s audience, the survey found that 56% of women and 45% of men use the social network.
-70% of millennials use Facebook for discovery, which is more than any other group, including xennials (the generation between millennials and Gen X, who rely more on Yelp) and consumers aged fifty-three and older, who are more likely to discover new businesses through local newspapers.
+When it comes to Facebook’s audience, the survey found that 56 percent of women and 45 percent of men are using the social network.
+Seventy percent of millennials use Facebook for discovery, which is more than any other group, including xennials (the generation between millennials and Gen X), who rely more on Yelp, and consumers ages 53 and older, who are more likely to discover new businesses through local newspapers.

-By now, most companies with a Facebook presence know that the social network is a useful tool for sharing information, posting photos and responding to questions and feedback from existing customers.
-But you may not have realised how powerful the platform is as a discovery tool (Facebook did know — hence the recommendation feature they launched last year).
+By now, most companies with a Facebook presence know that the social network is a useful tool for sharing information, posting photos, and responding to questions and feedback from existing customers.
+You may not have realized how powerful the platform is as a discovery tool (Facebook did know — hence the recommendation feature they launched last year).

-With this knowledge, you can adjust your approach to Facebook so that you engage not only your current customers but potential ones.
+But with this knowledge, you can adjust your approach to Facebook so that you engage not only your current customers, but also your potential customers.
 Here are a few tips to start:

-Our survey respondents said they’d expect to find customer reviews, contact details and photos on a business’ social profile.
-If you run a restaurant, they’d also want to see a menu.
-If you run a salon, give a breakdown of the services and costs.
-And whatever kind of business you run, don’t forget to add photos.
+- Fill out the details.
+Our survey respondents said they expect to find customer reviews, contact details, and photos on a business’s social profile.
+If you run a restaurant, they also want to see a menu; if you run a salon, give a breakdown of the services and costs.
+Don’t forget to add photos, too.

-Because of changes to Facebook’s algorithm, the Newsfeed favours content that a user’s friends and family have actively engaged with — things they’ve reacted to, commented on or shared.
-So think about posting unique content that will elicit some kind of action from your followers.
-This will give you the best chance of reaching prospective customers.
+- Make sure you’re posting original content.
+Because of changes to Facebook’s algorithm, the Newsfeed favors content that a user’s friends and family have actively engaged with — things they’ve reacted to, commented on, or shared.
+So think about posting unique content that is going to illicit some kind of action from your followers.
+That will give you the best chance of reaching prospective customers.

-You should encourage customers to share their experiences of your business and tag your page in their posts.
-You can do this through a campaign or a contest, or by making your space photo-worthy — think statement art pieces, beautiful crockery (if you’re a restaurant) or a flashy bar — and encourage people to snap and share away.
+- Encourage others to post about your business.
+In addition, you should encourage your customers to share their experiences with your business and tag your page in their posts.
+You can do this with a campaign or a contest.
+Or you can make your space photo worthy — think interesting art, great plating (if you’re a restaurant), or an identifiable feature — and encourage people to post that way.

 Making your business more discoverable online

-Of course, Facebook isn’t the only place that people discover businesses.
-To ensure you’re reaching a wide audience, check these things off your list as well:
+Of course, Facebook isn’t the only place that consumers discover businesses.
+To ensure that you’re reaching a wide audience, try to check these things off your list as well:

 Update your other social profiles.

-Think about your target audience and their preferred social media platforms — it’s important that you’re active there.
-If you only have the bandwidth to manage activity on one or two platforms, focus your efforts on those instead of having several accounts that you rarely update.
+Think about your target audience and its preferred social media platforms, and focus your efforts there.
+It’s important that you are active on these platforms.
+So if you only have the bandwidth to tend to one or two platforms, focus your efforts there instead of having several accounts that you rarely update.

 Claim your online review pages.

-Complete your Google and TripAdvisor pages with (at least) the same information as your Facebook page, like address, hours and phone number.
-You should also include a website link because 54% of people almost always click website links included in review pages.
+Claim your business pages on Google and Yelp.
+Fill out these pages with the same information you did on your Facebook page, like address, hours, and phone number.
+Make sure to include a website link, as 54 percent of consumers almost always or often click website links included in review pages.

 Tend to your online reviews.